liammagee/obsidian-topic-linking/README.md

 ### The *Link Topics* Command

 The command at the heart of the plugin is *Link Topics*.
 This takes a pattern setting, *Topic File Pattern*, to scan Markdown files for topics.
 A number of other settings condition how those files are scanned, how the LDA model is trained, and how the results of the model are then formatted.
 Here are the general  parameters for the command:
-- *Topic File Pattern*: a *glob* style pattern for locating Markdown files for the model
+- *Topic file pattern*: a *glob* style pattern for locating Markdown files for the model
-- *Number of Topics*: how many topics to generate
+- *Number of topics*: how many topics to generate
-- *Number of Words*: how many words to include for each topic
+- *Number of words*: how many words to include for each topic
 - *Stemming*: whether scanned tokens should be stemmed (e.g. 'capital' becomes 'capit')
-- *Topic Threshold*: what probability (between 0 and 1) a document must have to be relevant to a given topic
+- *Topic threshold*: what probability (between 0 and 1) a document must have to be relevant to a given topic

 Other parameters condition how the Markdown files are sampled:
-- *Fixed Number of Words*: select just a subset of each Markdown file, based on a fixed number of words
+- *Fixed number of words*: select just a subset of each Markdown file, based on a fixed number of words
-- *Percentage of Total Text*: select just a subset of each Markdown file, based on a percentage of the file's text (overriden by any non-zero value for *Fixed Number of Words*)
+- *Percentage of total text*: select just a subset of each Markdown file, based on a percentage of the file's text (overriden by any non-zero value for *Fixed Number of Words*)
-- *Randomise Text*: if either *Fixed Number of Words* or *Percentage of Total Text* are selected, randomised whether these samples are drawn randomly.
+- *Randomise text*: if either *Fixed Number of Words* or *Percentage of Total Text* are selected, randomised whether these samples are drawn randomly.

 The *Topic* folder can include either or both of the file pattern or current timestamp:
-- *Include Pattern in Topic Folder
+- *Include pattern in topic folder
-- *Include Timestamp in Topic Folder
+- *Include timestamp in topic folder

 Finally, the training parameters of the LDA model can be conditioned, as described in the [stdlib lda documentation](https://www.npmjs.com/package/@stdlib/nlp-lda):
-- *LDA Iterations*: Number of training iterations
+- *LDA iterations*: Number of training iterations
-- *LDA Burn In*: Number of candidates initially discarded
+- *LDA burn in*: Number of candidates initially discarded
-- *LDA Thin*: Number of candidates discarded at each subsequent iteration
+- *LDA thin*: Number of candidates discarded at each subsequent iteration

 ### Sample use